CurveDocs/curve-docs/docs/curve_dao/VotingEscrow.md

             log CommitOwnership(addr)
         ```

+    !!! permissions
+        This function can only be called by the `admin` of the contract.

     === "Example"
         ```shell
         >>> vecrv.commit_transfer_ownership(todo):
         'todo'
         ```

-    !!! note
-        This function can only be called by the admin of the contract.

 ### `apply_transfer_ownership`
 !!! description "`vecrv.apply_transfer_ownership():`"

-    Function to apply the new address as owner of this contract.
+    Function to apply the new ownership.

     ??? quote "Source code"